serdarkose/NetLedger/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## C++ version
+C++17 is taken as base considering wider compatibility, especially on the embedded platforms

 ## Coding Guide